As an affiliate, I may collect a share of sales or other compensation from the links on this page.

 But projectors bounce light off a screen.
 For this reason, their actual brightness becomes much lower when they hit your eyes.

 Meanwhile, OLED TVs can produce much higher brightness at an affordable price.
 You can get a decent-sized one for more or less $3,000.
-But OLED TVs measures brightness in nits rather than lumens.
+But OLED TVs measure brightness in nits rather than lumens.
 Meaning it finds producing brightness easier than projectors.

 If you want your screen to have a vibrant and bright image in any light, you should prefer an OLED TV.